innova-foundation/innova-testnet-box/README.md

 ### Building docker image

 Pull the image
-  * `docker pull freewil/bitcoin-testnet-box`
+  * `docker pull innova-foundation/innova-testnet-box`

 or build it yourself from this directory
-  * `docker build -t bitcoin-testnet-box .`
+  * `docker build -t innova-testnet-box .`

 ### Running docker container
-The docker image will run two bitcoin nodes in the background and is meant to be attached to allow you to type in commands.
+The docker image will run two innova nodes in the background and is meant to be attached to allow you to type in commands.
 The image also exposes the two JSON-RPC ports from the nodes if you want to be able to access them from outside the container.

-   `$ docker run -t -i -p 19001:19001 -p 19011:19011 freewil/bitcoin-testnet-box`
+   `$ docker run -t -i -p 19001:19001 -p 19011:19011 innova-foundation/innova-testnet-box`

 or if you built the docker image yourself:

-   `$ docker run -t -i -p 19001:19001 -p 19011:19011 bitcoin-testnet-box`
+   `$ docker run -t -i -p 19001:19001 -p 19011:19011 innova-testnet-box`

 ## Running without docker
 To run without docker, one should download the supported Bitcoin core version.
-To find the supported version, search for the `BITCOIN_CORE_VERSION` environment variable in the `Dockerfile` file.
+To find the supported version, search for the `INNOVA_CORE_VERSION` environment variable in the `Dockerfile` file.